Applied Developmental Research Labs

 The lab is currently conducting research on: (1) How do social networks (e.g., friendship, conflict, rejection) influence psychological adjustment and biological processes related to stress, social status, and immunity; (2) How do peer networks contribute to the development of social identity (gender, ethnic-racial, and national identity) and psychological adjustment among ethnically diverse youth in the US and immigrant youth around the world.
 This work seeks to identify interpersonal mechanisms and moderators of peer network dynamics to inform strategies and tactics for mitigating negative and leveraging salubrious peer influence in social groups.

 Dr. Kornienko’s lab approaches research from an interdisciplinary perspective drawing on theories and methods from developmental psychology, human development and family science, social psychology, network science, and behavioral endocrinology.
 We employ longitudinal research designs, social network analysis, and advanced statistical modeling approaches to understand how social dynamics shape developmental and psychosocial outcomes.
-We use multi-method assessment tools including self- and peer reports, salivary measurement of hormones related to stress and social status to capture youth development in the naturalistic settings (e.g., schools, organizations).
+We use multi-method assessment tools including self- and peer reports, and salivary measurement of hormones related to stress and social status to capture youth development in naturalistic settings (e.g., schools, and organizations).

 Dr. Winsler's Research Lab

-Dr. Winsler's research lab is currently exploring four different areas: 1) the quality and type of early childcare experiences for ethnically-diverse, urban children in poverty, and the school readiness and early public school trajectories for such students.
+Dr. Winsler's research lab is currently exploring four different areas: 1) the quality and type of early childcare experiences for ethnically diverse, urban children in poverty, and the school readiness and early public school trajectories for such students.
 Multiple family, child, preschool, public school, and neighborhood predictors of children's delayed entry to kindergarten, early grade retention, early academic performance, special education placement, and high-stakes standardized test results are explored for both typically developing at-risk students and students with disabilities; 2) private speech (self-talk) and parent-child interactions and development of children's behavioral self-regulation and executive functioning in both typical children and those with autism and/or ADHD; 3) Bilingual language development and maintenance, and the acquisition of English among English Language Learners (ELL) and its role in early and later school performance.
-Also studied is the sociolinguistic language environments of early childhood classrooms with linguistically diverse children, and 4) Motivation and self-regulated learning as predictors of academic performance and retention among college students.
-A combination of methods are employed in Dr. Winsler's lab, including direct child-assessments, tasks, and interviews; parent- and teacher-report instruments; secondary analysis of archival datasets; surveys; classroom observations; and the qualitative and quantitative coding and analysis of behavior from video and/or audio tapes.
+Also studied are the sociolinguistic language environments of early childhood classrooms with linguistically diverse children, and 4) Motivation and self-regulated learning as predictors of academic performance and retention among college students.
+A combination of methods are employed in Dr. Winsler's lab, including direct child assessments, tasks, and interviews; parent- and teacher-report instruments; secondary analysis of archival datasets; surveys; classroom observations; and the qualitative and quantitative coding and analysis of behavior from video and/or audio tapes.